-te for a temperature bin = The equivalent time (in hours) to age the catalyst at the temperature of Tr on the catalyst ageing bench using the catalyst ageing cycle to produce the same amount of deterioration experienced by the catalyst due to thermal deactivation at the temperature bin of Tv over the use for live distance specific for the vehicle class in paragraph 2.4. of this GTR, for example for Class 2 vehicle 20,000 km
+te for a temperature bin = The equivalent time (in hours) to age the catalyst at the temperature of Tr on the catalyst ageing bench using the catalyst ageing cycle to produce the same amount of deterioration experienced by the catalyst due to thermal deactivation at the temperature bin of Tv over the use for live distance specific for the vehicle class in paragraph 2.4. of this GTR, for example for Class 2 vehicle 20 000 km

 Tr = The effective reference temperature (in °K) of the catalyst on the catalyst bench run on the bench ageing cycle.
 The effective temperature is the constant temperature that would result in the same amount of ageing as the various temperatures experienced during the bench ageing cycle.